loup-brun/hugo-cite/README.md

 ]
 ```

-Using the citation key defined in the CSL-JSON, you can use it in content files:
+Using the citation key defined in the CSL-JSON, you can reference your entry in content files:

 ```markdown
 <!-- Markdown -->